 Do you know if it’s necessary to add lemon juice when canning tomatoes?

-Yes, it is necessary to add lemon juice when making tomato sauce in your water bath canner.
-To recap, add 1 Tbsp bottled lemon juice for pint jars and 2 Tbsp bottled lemon juice for quart size jar.
+Yes, adding lemon juice when making tomato sauce in your water bath can is necessary.
+To recap, add 1 Tbsp bottled lemon juice for pint jars and 2 Tbsp bottled lemon juice for quart-size jars.